Gord Afarid Mixed media on Paper 30 by 22

 30 by 22

-"From Where I Am Standing" seeks to create a visual narrative of my life as an Iranian residing in Canada during the Iranian freedom uprising that started in September 2022.
-A series of protests was sparked by the tragic death of a young girl, Jina (Mahsa) Amini, in moral police custody, falsely accused of wearing an inappropriate hijab.
-Following the initial protests, a profound revolution emerged, persisting to this day, characterized by the unwavering resilience of the people and the suppressive violence exerted by the government.
+"From Where I Am Standing" is a visual narrative of my experience as an Iranian living in Canada during the Iranian freedom uprising that began in September 2022.
+The uprising was ignited by the tragic death of Jina (Mahsa) Amini, a young woman who died in the custody of the morality police after being falsely accused of wearing an improper hijab.
+What started as a series of protests quickly evolved into a profound revolution that endures to this day, marked by the unyielding resilience of the people and the brutal violence of the government.

-I witnessed their heroic deeds only through a screen, yet they remain etched crystal clear in my memory.
-"From Where I Am Standing" is an attempt to capture the instances of Iranians' heroic acts for freedom, as I saw.
+Though I could only witness their heroic acts through a screen, these moments remain vividly etched in my memory.
+"From Where I Am Standing" seeks to capture these instances of bravery and resistance as I saw them.

-The interplay between the warp and weft of the fabric, partially uncovered, serves as a metaphor.
-It conveys that even amidst the unbearable circumstances prevailing in Iran, the flame of hope for freedom persists.
-This hope is symbolized by the youthful heroes who valiantly challenge one of the most oppressive dictatorship regimes of our time.
+The interplay between the warp and weft of the fabric, partially revealing what lies beneath, serves as a metaphor: even amidst the unbearable circumstances in Iran, the flame of hope for freedom continues to burn.
+This hope is embodied by the young heroes who courageously confront one of the most oppressive regimes of our time.

-"From Where I Am Standing" merges my personal experiences with a collective struggle.
-These paintings encapsulate the resilience of an entire nation, a nation that I belong to, and inspire from afar.
-As I inscribe these moments on paper, I invite the viewer to join me in acknowledging the immense courage, sacrifice, and unwavering hope that define the spirit of Iran, a spirit that continues to illuminate even the darkest of times.
+"From Where I Am Standing" intertwines my personal experiences with a collective struggle.
+These paintings encapsulate the resilience and spirit of a nation—a nation I belong to and draw inspiration from, even from afar.
+As I translate these moments into visual form, I invite viewers to join me in honoring the immense courage, sacrifice, and unwavering hope that define the spirit of Iran—a spirit that continues to shine, even in the darkest of times.

 Gord Afarid

-The young girl stood alone, defiant, in the face of a ruthless army of oppressors.
-It was as though she emerged from an epic tale of champions and legendary heroine.
+The young girl stood alone, defiant, confronting a ruthless army of oppressors.
+She seemed as though she had stepped out of an epic tale, embodying the spirit of champions and legendary heroines.

 Hasti

-Among the casualties of the 2022 revolution in Iran, there were a significant number of children and adolescents.
-Hasti, a seven-year-old girl, was one of the children who lost her life on the fateful Friday known as the "Bloody Friday of Zahedan."
-I envision Hasti among the traditional patterns of Baloch carpets amidst the mihrab.
+Among the fallen of the 2022 revolution in Iran were many children and adolescents, their lives unjustly taken.
+Hasti, a seven-year-old girl, was one of those who perished on the tragic day known as "Bloody Friday of Zahedan."
+I envision Hasti woven into the traditional patterns of Baloch carpets, resting within the sacred space of the mihrab.

 Garden of Liberty

-In Iranian culture, the cypress tree holds sacred status, believed to have originated from paradise.
-With its distinctive form and evergreen leaves, the cypress embodies resilience and courage, qualities often linked to heroes.
+In Iranian culture, the cypress tree holds a sacred status, believed to have originated from paradise.
+With its distinctive form and evergreen leaves, the cypress embodies resilience and courage, qualities often associated with heroes.

-*(A dear friend entrusted me to transform words into an image tribute to her grandfather, the poet behind these lines.)
+(A dear friend entrusted me with the honor of transforming these words into a visual homage to her grandfather, the poet who penned these lines.)

 Fury

-I adorned my chador with images of women, the women who chanted for freedom.
-In the Iranian rally for freedom, I found myself filled with anger, enraged by the injustice in Iran.
-I no longer chanted slogans; I did not shout the name of Mahsa anymore.
-I stood still there, my voice a muffled scream, fragmented words, and everything around me faded.
-I remained seething in fury.
+I adorned my chador with images of women—women who chanted for freedom.
+At the Iranian rally for liberty, I was consumed by anger, enraged by the relentless injustice in Iran.
+I no longer chanted slogans or called out Jina’s name.
+Instead, I stood still, seething with fury, my voice a muffled scream, fragmented words hanging in the air as everything around me blurred into nothingness.

 The bike